elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 --

-As our applications become aware of these events, we can adapt, flex, or reorient.
+As our software becomes aware of these events, we can adapt, flex, or reorient.

-Instead of putting the application in the trash, we can reconsider it.
+Instead of putting the form in the trash, we can reconsider it.

-Instead of looking in the denied pile and manually checking the student's record, we can register the event that a hold is lifted.
+Instead of reviewing the pile of HOLD forms and manually checking the student's record, we can register the event that a hold is lifted.

-That event can trigger the request to be reviewed by an administrator again.
+That event that a hold is lifted can trigger the request to be reviewed by an administrator.

 --